Connect Raspberry Pi to Azure IoT Hub (Node.js)

 Register a new device in the IoT hub

-In your IoT hub navigation menu, open IoT Devices, then select Add to register a new device in your IoT hub.
+In your IoT hub navigation menu, open IoT Devices, then select New to add a device in your IoT hub.

-Provide a name for your new device, such as myDeviceId, and select Save.
-This action creates a new device identity for your IoT hub.
+In Create a device, provide a name for your new device, such as myDeviceId, and select Save.
+This action creates a device identity for your IoT hub.
+Leave Auto-generate keys checked so that the primary and secondary keys will be generated automatically.

 The device ID may be visible in the logs collected for customer support and troubleshooting, so make sure to avoid any sensitive information while naming it.

 After the device is created, open the device from the list in the IoT devices pane.
-Copy the Connection string---primary key to use later.
+Copy the Primary Connection String.
+This connection string is used by device code to communicate with the hub.

 The IoT Hub identity registry only stores device identities to enable secure access to the IoT hub.
 It stores device IDs and keys to use as security credentials, and an enabled/disabled flag that you can use to disable access for an individual device.
 If your application needs to store other device-specific metadata, it should use an application-specific store.
 For more information, see IoT Hub developer guide.